unternet-co/web-applets/README.md

 Web Applets is a specification for modular, local web software that can be read and used by both humans and machines.
 Web Applets aims to be an interoperabe application layer for agents – instead of chatbots that can only interact in plain text, Web Applets allow them to actuate real software, read the results, and render rich, graphical views in response.

+Did we mention it's _interoperable_?
+We think the future of software should be open & collaborative, not locked down to a single platform.

 ## Getting started

 First, clone this repo and run `npm run install`.
 There are a few sample applets included in `/applets`.
 To install these applets and start the playground, run `npm run playground`.